Inspired by Zen

 Armadale, West Lothian

 Armadale is an ex-mining town known for brick manufacturing and its quarry.
 Flying Crane highlights the town’s distinctive industrial heritage by enlisting the support of the last remaining brick factory to produce special bricks for the sculpture.
-Children from the local community helped to create the work and inscribed the clay with the names of local people involved in the project.
+Children from the community helped to create the work and inscribed the clay with the names of local people involved in the project.
 As a ground sculpture, it also acts as a multi-functional platform for performance, community activities and gatherings.

 Tsuru is Japanese for a crane bird, which symbolizes health, peace and longevity.
-The sculpture depicts a young crane enjoying its perch on a rock while the mother bird provides supervision, drawing on the idea of the garden as a family space.
+The sculpture depicts a young crane enjoying its perch on a rock while the mother bird provides supervision, drawing on the idea of this garden as a family space.